 Diversity at CWS

 Educators at the Chicago Waldorf School recognize the value of including a variety of cultures, experiences, opinions and life stories in each classroom.
-Lessons balance personal experiences with global perspectives to better educate students and prepare them to be active citizens and leaders for the future.
-In every subject there is an effort to authentically reflect the lived experience of students and to introduce things that are less familiar in a respectful way.
+Lessons are filled with global perspectives that prepare students to be active citizens and leaders for the future.
+In every subject there is an effort to authentically reflect the lived experience of students, while introducing things that may be less familiar.
 This variety is an essential part of educating the whole human being.